 - "Frontline management positions" refers to junior management positions.

-- Please visit our GRI Index for a full breakout of employee age diversity.
+- Please visit our Global Reporting Initiative Index for a full breakout of employee age diversity.

 - Data is voluntarily self-identified by employees.
 These metrics are only tracked in the U.S. Employees in other countries do not have the ability to identify in any of these areas.
 This data is voluntarily self-reported, which means there may be a discrepancy between employees who are part of these groups and employees willing to report that they are part of these groups.

 - 2018–2021 data includes AT&T Communications, AT&T Corporate and AT&T International, as well as DIRECTV and WarnerMedia.
 2022 data includes AT&T Communications, AT&T Corporate and AT&T International; does not include DIRECTV or WarnerMedia.

 - All data is sourced from our annual Form 10-K and reflects January 31 of the following year (i.e., the 2022 number is reported as of January 31, 2023).

 - The AT&T Communications employee base includes union-represented employees.

 - Inclusive of AT&T Communications and AT&T Corporate.

 - Inclusive of AT&T Communications, AT&T Corporate and AT&T International and does not include WarnerMedia or DIRECTV.

 - 2018–2021 data includes AT&T employees and contractors.
 2022 data only includes AT&T employees.